adatao219/Gen-AI-Hackathon/README.md

 \subsection*{Software Engineer}  \hfill Apple Inc., July 2022 - Present
 \begin{itemize}
   \item Spearheaded the development of feature-rich applications in app store, driving user engagement and enhancing the user experience.
- \item Led teams in the ideation and execution of new projects, ensuring efficient management and delivery.
+ \item Led teams in ideation and execution of new projects, ensuring efficient management and delivery.
- \item Developed novel machine learning algorithms and platforms to support other ML engineers in their tasks.
+ \item Developed novel machine learning platform to support other ML engineers in their tasks.
 \end{itemize}

 \subsection*{Engineering Intern}  \hfill Brave Software Company, May 2019 - Aug 2019